 Choose ‘Currency’ and click on ‘OK’.

-We can also apply the outline border for the table.
+We can also apply the outline border to the table.

 Now we will be creating the label for the report by using ‘Shapes’.
 To create the shape above the table, we need to add two new rows, for that we will be selecting the row by ‘Shift+Spacebar’ and then insert two rows by pressing ‘Ctrl+’+” twice.

-To insert the shape, we will be choosing an appropriate shape from the ‘Shapes’ command available in ‘Illustration’ group in ‘Insert’ tab.
+To insert the shape, we will be choosing an appropriate shape from the ‘Shapes’ command available in the ‘Illustration’ group in the ‘Insert’ tab.